lexili-hhs/lexili-hhs.github.io/README.md

   <summary>Question: Now, try to Simulate the Robot Code, and select the Autonomous mode.
 What happens?</summary>
            Answer: The robot should more forward and turn automatically.
 </details>

+# Unit 3 Overview

+## Description
+This unit will cover the two subsystems: Arm and DriveTrain, along with commands for the XRP minibot.
+The project in this unit will allow you to use commands to control the Arm and DriveTrain.

+## Prerequisites
+An XRP minibot that can successfully connect to your laptop is required for this unit.

+## What are the Arm and DriveTrain?
+The Arm of the minibot is controlled by a servo in the robot, and the angle can be controlled from 0-180 degrees.
+The main body of the minibot is called the DriveTrain, because it contains the two wheels that allow the robot to drive.
+An important thing to note is that the XRP robot turns using skid-steering.
+While the robot is turning some of the wheels, sometimes the front casters will be skidding.

+## Commands
+The GitHub repository with the minibots code includes many existing commands to control the Arm and DriveTrain of the robot.
+For example, an important command for the minibot is called DriveDistance(), where the robot will drive for a specific distance and speed.

+Types of commands include commands that run initial autonomous movement, drive the robot a certain distance, and turn the robot for a certain number of degrees or seconds.
+Using these built-in commands, you can move the robot’s drivetrain whichever way you want as long as it’s within the robot’s constraints.

+Commands will extend, or inherit from, the Command class.
+There is also the SequentialCommandGroup.

+## PROJECT: Creating a Command for the DriveTrain